Matt-H77/Capstone/README.md

 ### Week 6 - Improved reporting and plots

-Worked on improving reporting and explination of next choice.
+Worked on improving reporting and explanation of next choice.

 **Key improvements:**